 (Image courtesy of the National Trust, John Millar)

-Christmas Markets started in medieval Germany, and are usually around the start of advent and continue today in modern Germany (and many other European countries).
-The Christmas Markets are usually found in the town centres, with stalls selling a range of gifts, with lots of food and drink options, music and entertainment.
+Christmas Markets started in medieval Germany, and are usually around the start of advent.
+They continue today in modern Germany (and many other European countries).
+The Christmas Markets are usually found in the town centres.
+With stalls selling a range of gifts, with lots of food and drink options, music and entertainment.

 Our favourite Christmas Markets in the Lake District